The inside scoop on how we increased sales on eBay by optimizing our listings

 Understanding the Importance of Conversion Rate

-Similar to Google search, eBay uses a search engine algorithm to determine the order as they appear in search results.
-This algorithm is measured by a combination of metrics which displays the sort order of listings to a potential customer.
+Similar to Google search, eBay uses a search engine algorithm to determine the order for listings to appear in search results.
+This algorithm is measured by a combination of metrics which displays the sort order of listings to shoppers.

 So, how do listings make the cut?
 How does eBay calibrate the metrics which dictate who is ranked on top?